 Marketing Campaign Optimization

-Again, marketers focus on efficiency: delivering the right message to the right customer at the right time — in order to obtain the right outcome.
+Again, marketers focus on efficiency: delivering the right message to the right customer at the right time — to obtain the right outcome.

 However, it’s more than simply the right message, the right customer, and the right time: it’s also the right channel.